 - Interest on student loans is not zero-rated!
 There is a common misconception that student loans bear no interest, or very little.
 The complete opposite is true – there is a huge amount of interest on student loans, comparable to any other household debt.

 - If you study away from home, your bill over a 4-year degree is likely to come to around R400,000.
 Carefully consider all of your university options.
 You may be itching to move out and be independent, but the price of the repayments may not be worth it.
 They calculate how much you need to repay after graduation based on your salary.
 If you study while living at home, that’s closer to R200,000 to repay.
 It’ll take half the amount of time to repay a loan if you stay at home.
 Carefully consider this when getting a loan.

-The money from the student loans gets deposited straight into your bank account, and you can use it as you please.
-Please, don’t spend it on other stuff!
-Students often pay their tuition fees upfront with student loan money, and when they see they have R15,000 left over, they spend it at the local bar and getting concert tickets… Don’t do it!
+- The money from the student loans gets deposited straight into your bank account, and you can use it as you please.
+Make sure that this money goes towards your studies!
+Students often pay their tuition fees upfront with student loan money, and when they see they have R15,000 left over, they spend it at the local bar and get concert tickets… Don’t do that!

 When applying for a student loan you’ll need:

 - Yours and your parent’s green, bar-coded ID book (or ID card)